Sefriol/dotfiles/README.md

 *Note: For vsCode, the font name is `FiraCode Nerd Font`*

+*Note2: for vsCode terminal, you need to add `    "terminal.integrated.fontFamily": "FiraCode Nerd Font"` to options.*

 #### CDPATH

 in `.zshrc` file, you can modify the `cdpath` property to allow you to more easily access your projects and desired directories.